 An optional mbrace system adds a host of cloud-based goodies, including a concierge service, location-based traffic and weather updates, stolen vehicle location assistance, automatic collision notification and more.
 Available apps add internet browsing, Google local search with street view, Yelp reviews, Facebook access and news reports.
 Owners can even use an mbrance smartphone app to remotely lock, unlock or locate their E-Class Cabriolet.

-A wide variety of optional extra can be spec'd to increase the two-door's luxury quotient, including premium Nappa leather upholstery, heated and ventilated front seats, a 14-speaker Harman/kardon surround sound system and a rear seat video entertainment system.
+A wide variety of optional extra can be spec'd to increase the two-door's luxury quotient, including premium Nappa leather upholstery, heated and ventilated front seats, and a 14-speaker Harman/kardon surround sound system.

 The E-Class Cabriolet is available in E350 and E550 models.